bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Proposal | Description |
 :--- | :--- |
 Add Patient interaction | Some of the features normally done through the Revise Patient interaction are now part of Add Patient.
 Specifically, 'force create' and newborn interactions are now done with Add Patient. |
-Partial Update interaction | A Partial Update interaction allows users to logically delete, add or change part of the Patient resource.
-This is useful when a stakeholder doesn't need (or persist) certain Patient attributes, but today, must query and then echo back these attributes in a Revise Patient interaction.
-The exact operations allowed by the Client Registry is to be determined.|
 Business dates feature | Attributes will have business dates that haven't been present in V3. |

 #### Patient Resource